Download the full 2013-14 Little Artists Preschool Handbook as a PDF.

 - Creative play is health promoting.
 Through it, children build strength, increase coordination and improve their emotional health.

-- Creative play allows children to acquire competence and skills that help them feel good about themselves.
+- Creative play allows children to acquire both competence and confidence.

-- Creative play provides the opportunity to learn essential social skills: to take turns, to share, and to cooperate.
+- Creative play provides the opportunity to learn essential social skills such as taking turns, sharing, and cooperation.